stefan-hoeck/idris2-ilex/README.md

 With the above, we can already define the default lexer.
-This comes with two additional state transitions that can be given inline: After encountering a comma, we push an empty onto the stack and switch to the `Com` state.
+This comes with two additional state transitions that can be given inline: After encountering a comma, we push an empty cell onto the stack and switch to the `Com` state.
 Likewise, after encountering a double quote, we *open* a new thing that needs to be closed (`copen`) and switch to